-The parties involved in this case had separated in 1998 and subsequently reached an agreement that the Husband would pay to the Wife spousal maintenance of $500 per week in 2000.
-In the 17 years that followed, the parties had little contact and the Husband continued to pay spousal maintenance.
-By November 2009, the Wife was housebound with a diagnosis of multiple sclerosis and begun receiving benefits from the NDIS.
+The parties involved in this case had separated in 1998 and subsequently reached an agreement that the husband would pay to the wife spousal maintenance of $500 per week in 2000.
+In the 17 years that followed, the parties had little contact and the husband continued to pay spousal maintenance.
+By November 2009, the wife was housebound with a diagnosis of multiple sclerosis and began receiving benefits from the NDIS.

 The Court also considered whether the receipt of NDIS payments had an impact on spousal maintenance payments.
-Justice Cronin held that the Wife is not entitled to argue that any shortfall in the budget from her NDIS payments should be met by the Husband as part of her maintenance claim, as this would go beyond the intention of the scheme.
+Justice Cronin held that the wife was not entitled to argue that any shortfall in the budget from her NDIS payments should be met by the husband as part of her maintenance claim, as this would go beyond the intention of the scheme.

 How Etheringtons Solicitors can help with your family law matter

 A party’s obligation to pay spousal maintenance may be discharged in various ways including through periodic and regular payments or by way of a lump sum payment.
 It may also exist for different periods of time.
 The calculation of and assessment for the need of spousal maintenance requires a deep understanding of family law and the time limits which apply.
-If you know someone who needs help and would like to have a confidential discussion, please arrange for them to call Etheringtons Solicitors on (02) 9963 9800 or contact us via our contact form.
+If you need legal advice regarding separation and spousal maintenance, please contact Etheringtons Family Lawyers in North Sydney on (02) 9963 9800 or via the below contact form.